croaky/webstack/vercel-go-cockroach/README.md

 * Click "Settings" tab.
 * Click "Environment Variables"
 * Create a new env var `DATABASE_URL` and paste value from Neon.

-## Editorial

-* Preview deploys in branches and pull requests are nice.
-* Go 1.18 was released 2022-03-15.
-As of 2022-04-04, it is not supported.
-* Deploys take ~20s.
-* Deployment logs are easy to read.